singleron-RD/sccite/docs/usage.md

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
 It has to be a comma-separated file with 4 columns, and a header row as shown in the examples below.
-An example `samplesheet.csv` can be found [here](https://github.com/singleron-RD/sccite_test_data/tree/master/test1).
+An example `samplesheet.csv` can be found in the [test data repository](https://github.com/singleron-RD/sccite_test_data/tree/master/test1).

 ```bash
 --input '[path to samplesheet file]'